Your Mindset is Your #1 Volunteer Management Superpower

 It Only Takes 10% to Build Buy-In

-Some researchers estimate that a small percentage of “committed minorities” are needed to tip group consensus toward a new way of thinking.
+Researchers estimate a small percentage of “committed minorities” are needed to sway group consensus toward a new way of thinking.

-In fact, the prevailing majority opinion of your co-workers can be rapidly reversed by a small fraction of people who are committed to your change and are distributed throughout your organization.
-The only requirement is that they consistently talk up the change and are immune to changing their minds.
+In fact, the prevailing majority opinion of your co-workers can be rapidly reversed by a small fraction of people throughout your organization who are committed to your change.
+You just need them to consistently talk up the change and remain steady in their support.

 Specifically, when this committed fraction grows beyond 10%, the time it takes for the remainder of the group to adopt the new viewpoint rapidly increases.

 So, building buy-in may be easier than you think.
-But, if you don’t believe it’s possible you may never try.
+But, if you don’t believe… if you don’t develop the #1 volunteer management skill – your mindset – it’s possible you may never try.

 Our Thought Patterns Can Stifle Success

 How we view the probability of success (whether true or not) can intrude on our subconscious and stop us in our tracks.
 In the busy world of volunteer management, as leaders, we need to level up how we manage our inner selves.

 We must proactively correct the impulses that work against us, including how our brains work.